Top

 • Division of Property: The court will divide marital property equitably, which doesn't necessarily mean equally.

-• Spousal Support: If applicable, the court may order spousal support (alimony) based on factors like duration of marriage, financial need, and the ability to pay.
+• Spousal Support: If applicable, the court may order spousal support (alimony) based on factors like the duration of marriage, financial need, and the ability to pay.

 • Name Change: If you desire a name change, you can request it as part of the divorce decree.